remix420/kick-bot/README.md

 # kick-bot
 A discord bot that instantly kicks any member that joins the server it is in.
+#
-\nPlease enable intents in discord devolper portal!!!
+Please enable intents in discord devolper portal!!!